NetSecJedi/FixUnquotedPaths/README.md

  This script was modified from the original three scripts named Get-SVCPath.ps1, Find-BADSVCPath.ps1, and Fix-BADSVCPath.ps1 to allow it to be run as a single script on one system or for use in mass deployment systems such as PDQDeploy, KACE, etc for example.
-If you require the functionality of those scripts for auditing, execution over multiple systems, or any other options those scripts provide, please use those scripts instead.
-I am posting this modification as reference to something useful in situations where a quick fix is necessary.
+If you require the functionality of those scripts for auditing, execution over multiple systems natively in powershell, or any other options those scripts provide, please use the original scripts instead.
+I am posting this modification as a reference to something useful in situations where a quick fix is necessary.

  Myself nor the original author of this code shall be held liable for any damage incurred running